mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 	assetThat(award = "Lollipop");
 ```

-Can you spot the problem with the tests that we wrote above?
+Can you spot the problem with the tests above?
 It almost seems like our tests need testing of their own.
-This is the risk with writing test scripts that contain *if logic*, as they become unreliable and with the same uncertain behaviour as the system itself.
+This is the risk with writing test scripts that contain *if logic*, as **they become unreliable and with the same uncertain behaviour as the system itself**.
 When creating test scripts it is always advisable that you write them in very explicit ways, with specific values.
 Something more like this:

 ```jsx
 test tshirtAwardFor35() {